 Why tracks less than 5 km (3 mi)?
 The shorter the distance traveled, the more precisely researchers can link birds to the habitats where they are found.
 Precise habitat information is essential for outputs like eBird’s cutting-edge abundance maps and habitat charts.

 The ability to create GPS tracks is one of eBird Mobile’s most exciting features.
-Imagine going to a hotspot and being able to see where eBirders have been in the past, or getting a list of likely birds by habitat rather than location.
+Imagine visiting a hotspot and being able to see where other people have birded, or getting a list of likely birds by habitat rather than location.
 Advanced birding tools and research applications like these are closer than you think as more birders use eBird Mobile with GPS tracks.

-February’s winner will receive a new ZEISS Conquest HD 8×42 binocular and will be notified by the 10th of the following month.
+February’s winner will receive a new ZEISS SFL 8×40 binocular and will be notified by the 10th of the following month.
 Each month we will feature a new eBird challenge and set of selection criteria.
-Now is the time to start submitting lists for the 2022 Checklist-a-day Challenge!
+Now is the time to start submitting lists for the 2024 Checklist-a-day Challenge!

 ZEISS is a proven leader in sports optics and is the official optics sponsor for eBird.
 “We are thrilled to continue our partnership with the Cornell Lab of Ornithology and support the vital scientific data being collected by dedicated eBirders.” – Richard Moncrief, Birding and Nature Observation Segment Manager at ZEISS